tejdas/dovemq-amqp/README.md

 Under dovemq-samples directory, run:

-   mvn clean assembly:assembly -DskipTests
+   mvn clean install

-This creates a tar/zip with all the required jars that's needed to run the samples:
+This creates the following uber jar containing all the dependent jars, under the target directory:

-dovemq-samples-1.0-SNAPSHOT-bin.tar.gz

-dovemq-samples-1.0-SNAPSHOT-bin.zip
+dovemq-samples-1.0-SNAPSHOT.jar

 Run the samples
 ---------------

 a.
-Unzip the tar or zip that was generated in the above step.
+Make sure java is in the path.

 b.
-Make sure java is in the path.

-c.
 Run a sample class:

-java -cp dovemq-samples-1.0-SNAPSHOT.jar:dovemq-1.0-SNAPSHOT.jar:log4j-1.2.15.jar:netty-3.2.4.Final.jar:commons-lang-2.5.jar -Ddovemq.log=sample.log -Ddovemq.broker={BROKER_IP} {SAMPLE_MAIN_CLASS}
+java -cp dovemq-samples-1.0-SNAPSHOT.jar -Ddovemq.log=sample.log -Ddovemq.broker={BROKER_IP} {SAMPLE_MAIN_CLASS}

 Example:
-java -cp dovemq-samples-1.0-SNAPSHOT.jar:dovemq-1.0-SNAPSHOT.jar:log4j-1.2.15.jar:netty-3.2.4.Final.jar:commons-lang-2.5.jar -Ddovemq.log=sample.log -Ddovemq.broker=localhost net.dovemq.samples.basic.BasicConsumer
+java -cp dovemq-samples-1.0-SNAPSHOT.jar -Ddovemq.log=consumer.log -Ddovemq.broker=localhost net.dovemq.samples.basic.BasicConsumer

 See the README.txt in the samples for specific examples on how to run the samples.